 At the 5th Street Public Market, and the adjacent Market Alley, you can find a variety of shops from the popular Pendleton Woolen Mills to local souvenirs at Made In Oregon and more.
 The inside/outside design of the marketplaces accommodates changing weather patterns.
 And when you are finished shopping, grab a bite at one of the many eateries on-site or enjoy a glass of wine at the Sweet Cheeks urban wine bar.

 Eugene is a great place for crate-digging for a unique addition to your record collection.
 House of Records has been supplying rare cuts to Eugenians since 1971.
-Moon Rock Records is a small space in downtown where you can shop for records and even take a listen on the record player by the window while you shop.
-There is a resident cat that here that likes to greet all visiting vinyl heads.
+Moon Rock Records is a small space in downtown which currently allows you to browse their online catalog of music.
 Epic Seconds is a great place to buy, sell and trade movies and video games.
 But head upstairs and you'll find an epic record collection.